mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 73:
+This adds the ability to create and save WOTMOD files.
+Read the HELP files.
+Also, I fixed a small issue with saving current folder paths for later recall.

 ## Version 72:
 This adds a check box to the extraction screen to extract the tanks item_Def file from the scripts.pkg.
 Also...
 It fixes a bug of items not being found in the shared_content_build file I create for searching for data.